What Are Probiotics For Birds?

 Any time that your bird is on antibiotics or it gets stressed, it provides an opportunity for the harmful bacteria to take over.
-This could be anything from a fright to a molt to a broken blood feather.
+This could be anything from a fright to a molt to a broken blood feather to an environmental or physical change.
 When your bird is on antibiotics, both beneficial and harmful bacteria are eradicated, at which time, more robust harmful bacteria take over the gut unless you provide assistance with avian specific probiotics.

 According to Margaret Wissman, DVM Avian Specialist, “My own birds, both pet and breeders, all receive probiotics on a daily basis, year-round.
 Studies have shown that birds receiving probiotics may be able to fight challenges from bacterial organisms better than those that do not get them.”

 Shouldn't you be providing your parrots with probiotics?